IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 After you create a Slack webhook or a callback URL, you add it to {{site.data.keyword.cloudcerts_short}} to start receiving notifications about expiring certificates. {{site.data.keyword.cloudcerts_short}} encrypts the endpoint and stores it securely.
 {: shortdesc}

-To add a notification channel:
+To add a notification channel, complete the following steps:

 1. In the navigation on the service details page, click **Settings**.
 2. Open the **Notifications** tab.